Elastic Graphs

 \subsection{Iterating to optimize embedding energy}

 One approach to proving Proposition~\ref{prop:partial-filling} would be to study those maps that locally minimize the embedding energy, analogously to the proof of Theorem~\ref{thm:lipschitz-stretch}.
-From a local minimum, you can extract lengths and weights to form the desired strip structure.
-We will take a different approach, one that also suggests an algorithm to actually compute the embedding energy.
+From Lagrange multipliers at the local minimum, you can extract lengths and weights to form the desired strip structure.
+This is a little involved, since the relevant ambient space in which to apply the theory of Lagrange multipliers is not obvious; there is no obvious analogue of the space of constant-derivative maps used in Section~\ref{sec:harmonic}.
+We will therefore take a different approach, one that also suggests an algorithm to actually compute the embedding energy.

-From a homotopy class $[\phi] \co G_1 \to G_2$ of maps between marked elastic graphs, we will give an explicit iteration that has a fixed point at a partially $\lambda$-filling map.
-To motivate the iteration, we first give an analogue in the setting of vector spaces.
-First, recall that a norm on a finite-dimensional vector space~$V$ defines a \emph{dual norm} on the dual space~$V^*$.
+From a homotopy class $[\phi] \co G_1 \to G_2$ of maps between marked elastic graphs, we will give an iteration that has a fixed point at a partially $\lambda$-filling map.
+To motivate the iteration, we give an analogue in the setting of vector spaces.
+First, recall that a strictly convex norm on a finite-dimensional vector space~$V$ defines a \emph{dual norm} on the dual space~$V^*$.
 This is the minimal norm that satisfies, for all $v \in V$ and $v^* \in V^*$,

-Equation~\eqref{eq:norm-submul} is tight in the sense of Proposition~\ref{prop:sub-mult}, namely, for every non-zero $v \in V$ there is a non-zero $v^* \in V^*$ so that Equation~\eqref{eq:norm-submul} is an equality.
+Equation~\eqref{eq:norm-submul} is tight in the sense of Proposition~\ref{prop:sub-mult}, namely, for every non-zero $v \in V$ there is a non-zero $v^* \in V^*$, unique up to scale, so that Equation~\eqref{eq:norm-submul} is an equality.
 If in addition $\norm{v^*} = \norm{v}$, we say that $v$ and $v^*$ \emph{support} each other.
-(The hyperplane corresponding to $v^*$ is parallel to a supporting hyperplane at~$v$ for a norm ball in~$V$.)
-We will suppose that the norms are strictly convex, which implies that supporting vectors are unique.
+(The hyperplane corresponding to $v^*$ is parallel to a supporting hyperplane for a norm ball in~$V$ at~$v$.)